gogins/csound-android/README.md

     2.2.
 ANDROID_SDK_ROOT with the full pathname of your Android Software Development kit, perhaps something like ~/Android/Sdk.

     2.3.
-CSOUND_SRC_ROOT with the full pathname to this repository's dependencies/csound subdirectory.

-    2.4.
 NDK_MODULE_PATH with the full pathname to this repository's CsoundForAndroid/ndk-libraries subdirectory.

 To build for Android on Linux for the first time, change to the